TDG-Platform/docs/AOP Strip Processor_V2Post.md

     * type = "string",
     * name = "acomp_aod_grid_size"

-**The Dynamic Range Adjustment Mode (DRA) should be run using the default setting 'enable_dra+True', which will be adequate for most imagery.
-The adjustments described below should only be used in special cases as described at the end of this document.**
+**The Dynamic Range Adjustment Mode (DRA) should be run using the default setting 'enable_dra=True', which will be adequate for most imagery.
+The adjustments described below should only be used in special cases as discussed at the end of this document.**

 * Dynamic Range Adjustment mode.
 Options are 'IntensityAdjust', 'BaseLayerMatch'.
     * Default is 'IntensityAdjust'